ECodingGroup/ECoding.InkAnchor/README.md

-# ECoding.InkAnchor
+# InkAnchor
-This net library can generate rectangles that can be embedded into documents and easily scanned back and read the content of these rectangles.
-Useful if you want to create a signature box that will later on be printed and scanned back.
+This net library can generate rectangles that can be embedded into documents and easily and later scanned back and read.

+Useful if you want to create a signature box into your document that you want to print and signed and later scanned back.